MadcowD/ell/README.md

 # Todos

-## some notes fom lat at night

-- [X] graph view
 - [ ] someway of visualizing timeline nicely
 - [ ] comment system
 - [ ] human evals immediately & easily.
-- [X] highlight the fn being called & link it to other ell fn's.
 - [ ] keyboard shortcuts for navigating the invocations (expand with . to see detialed view of the fn call)
 - [ ] everything linkable
-- [ x comparisson mode for lms & double blind for evals.
+- [ ] comparisson mode for lms & double blind for evals.
 - [ ] evaluations & metrics (ai as well.)
-- [x] tie to git commit as well or any versioning like this.
 - [ ] feel like this should be a vscode plugin but idk, tensorboard is fine too.
 - [ ] codebases will have lots of prompts, need to be organized.. (perhaps by module or something)
 - [ ] live updates & new indicators.

-- [ ] chain of prompt visualization, per invocation is not the right work flow, but I can imagine a bunch of cards that go top to bottom with a line in between them. (like a timeline) and then you can click on the line to see the invocation. (or something like that) would be live
+- [ ] chain of prompt visualization, per invocation is not the right work flow, but I can imagine a bunch of cards that go top to bottom with a line in between them. (like a timeline) and then you can click on the line to see the invocation. (or something like that) would be live <--- langmsith>
  * this remidns me that we are actually probably doing it wrong with @decorators, bc what is an operation? a call to a language model? there's a lot that can go into an invocation & you visualize that as a step through really with frames in programming
  * so this is probably all a bad idea.
  - [ ] navigation should be as easy as vscode. cmd shift p or spotlifht

-another note,
-don't need to do L funcs (wrappers) I can jsut have calls to the language model recorded and keep track of the chain on my custom string object :)

-Some more notes:
 - [ ] Developing should be by func so I can run & go look @ the results even if the hash changes
 - [ ] Call stacks from langmsith are nice, but also fingerprinting
 - [ ] Depdendencies take up a lot of space when someone is grocking a prompt, so should we hide them or just scorll down to the bottom where it is?